Congratulations. You’ve gotten the data you need and placed it into a well-organized report. Your job is done, right?

 Should your data be aligned to the left in a cell?
 The right?
 The center?
 The top?
 The bottom?

 In general, left-justified text is the most natural for the reader.
-It allows you to quickly scan a table and grasp the information the table contains.
 Center-justified text should be used sparingly, perhaps for elements you want to stand out from the rest, such as column headers and subheads.

 One major exception to this rule is when the data is currency or other numbers.
 You’ll likely want to right justify content so decimal points or base digits line up vertically in each cell, making it easy to scan and compare data.

 Also, don’t forget to consider how text is aligned vertically within a cell.
 Vertically, center-justified text typically is the easiest to read.
-The major exception here is when cells in one row contain significantly different amounts of information; as in our example when the first three cells in row1 contain one line each and the fourth cell has a lengthier description.
+The major exception here is when cells in one row contain significantly different amounts of information.
 In this case, top-justified text tends to be the most readable.

 Line after line of black and white data in a table can wear down the reader, so show a little mercy by adding a few visual elements.